 I should have called her and asked how she was and about my feeders.
 This is on me.
 I’m a softy that way and really believed she’d call me any day now.

-I should have taken down the feeder then but I also didn’t want other birds to suffer until I could get my other feeders back.
+I should have taken down the feeder then.
+I also didn’t want other birds to suffer until I could get my other feeders back.

 The Problem Continues